 Specified Gas Emitters Regulation Results

-reductions of 69 million tonnes (Mt) through operational changes and investing in Alberta-based carbon offsets.
+As of January 2017, the Specified Gas Emitters Regulation (SGER) has achieved cumulative reductions of 76 million tonnes (Mt) through operational changes and investing in Alberta-based carbon offsets.

 ||Emissions Reductions at Facility